Sitecore/Sitecore.Pathfinder/README.md

 .css                 | Stylesheet content file
 .config              | Config content file

+You can control which types of files are included in the deployment package by override in the build-package/ignore-directories and build-package/ignore-filenames settings from the global scconfig.json (located in the /sitecore.tools/scconfig.json file).

 ### File system mapping
 The filesystem structure of the project does not necessary corresponds to the desired structure on the website.